 Nevertheless, its central theme continues to remain relevant—that the average individual will most certainly NOT convert on the very first contact they have with your business.
 Given this, it’ll likely take more instances of ‘interaction’ to seal a conversion.

 Because retargeting emails are triggered when a prospect visits your site (and you know that they’re already interested in your product), these messages have an extremely high open rate.

 This is why retargeting should be the lynchpin of your B2B marketing strategy.

 What is B2B Retargeting?

-B2B retargeting is a type of online advertising that allows marketers to strategically market their services or products to individuals that have already visited their website.
+B2B retargeting is a type of online personalised advertising that allows marketers to strategically market their services or products to individuals that have already visited their website.
 It provides audience segmentation options that are based on keywords, demographics, geolocation, and site-interaction data.

 As algorithms use past website behaviour and interactions, marketers can reach their target audience with more accuracy, helping companies stay top of mind with potential clients that have been educated about a company’s offerings but haven’t yet made up their minds just yet.

 This allows businesses to convert leads into sales and establish themselves as industry influencers.
 In B2B, Emails are the preferred tool for retargeting.